S41L0R/SpawnActors/README.md

 ## Usage
 #### Note:
 It's a coin toss for whether or not your antivirus will detect this as a virus, since antiviruses hate dll injectors.
 Good luck, and have fun making exclusions!
-### From Prebuilt Binary
+### Usage (From Prebuilt Binary)
 Simply download a prebuilt binary and run the executable while cemu is on the title select screen.
 Make sure that the graphics pack is copied to Cemu's graphic packs directory and enabled in Cemu.
+Type ``help`` into the command window to get a list of avaliable commands.
-### Building from Source
+### Usage (Building from Source)
 Build the solution with Visual Studio and run the outputted executable.
 Make sure that the graphics pack is copied to Cemu's graphic packs directory and enabled in Cemu.
+Type ``help`` into the command window to get a list of avaliable commands.
 *Linux Users*: Keep in mind that linux is currently not supported due to usage of windows-only functions for dll injection.
 Feel free to submit a pull request for linux support.
 *Mac Users*: Same as for linux.